CrispyConductor/tmux-copy-toolkit/README.md

 Any duplicate matches (within or across tiers) are removed; only the highest priority one is kept.

-For an example of what this looks like, take a look at the defaults in `copytk.tmux`.
+For an example of what this looks like, take a look at the defaults in [copytk.tmux](copytk.tmux).

 To suppress the default patterns and completely redefine your own: